 \titlerunning{Galactic X-ray emission in PHOX} \authorrunning{Vladutescu-Zopp S., et al.}

-\abstract {X-ray observation of galaxies with high spatial resolution instruments such as \textit{Chandra} revealed that major contributions to their diffuse emission originate from X-ray bright point sources in the galactic stellar field.
-It is established that these point sources are accreting compact objects with stellar donors in a binary configuration called X-ray binaries.
-They are classified according to the predominant accretion process: wind-fed in case of high-mass donors, Roche-lobe mass transfer in case of low-mass donors.
-Observationally, it is challenging to disentangle these two populations reliably because of their similar spectra. } {We provide a numerical framework with which spatially and spectrally accurate representations of X-ray binary populations can be studied from hydrodynamical cosmological simulations.
-We construct average spectra accounting for a hot gas component and verify the emergence of observed scaling relations between galaxy wide X-ray luminosity ($L_X$) and stellar mass ($M_*$) as well as star-formation rate (SFR). } {Using simulated galaxy halos extracted from the $(48\,h^{-1} \mathrm{cMpc})^3$ volume of the \textit{Magneticum Pathfinder} cosmological simulations at $z=0.07$ we generate mock spectra with the X-ray photon-simulator \phox{}.
-We extend the \phox{} code to account for the stellar component in the simulation and study the resulting contribution in composite galactic spectra.} {Well known X-ray binary scaling relations with galactic SFR and $M_*$ emerge self-consistently, verifying our numerical approach.
+\abstract {X-ray observations of galaxies with high spatial resolution instruments such as \textit{Chandra} have revealed that major contributions to their diffuse emission originate from X-ray-bright point sources in the galactic stellar field.
+It has been established that these point sources, called X-ray binaries, are accreting compact objects with stellar donors in a binary configuration.
+They are classified according to the predominant accretion process: wind-fed in the case of high-mass donors and Roche-lobe mass transfer in the case of low-mass donors.
+Observationally, it is challenging to reliably disentangle these two populations from each other because of their similar spectra. } {We provide a numerical framework with which spatially and spectrally accurate representations of X-ray binary populations can be studied from hydrodynamical cosmological simulations.
+We construct average spectra, accounting for a hot gas component, and verify the emergence of observed scaling relations between galaxy-wide X-ray luminosity ($L_X$) and stellar mass ($M_*$) and between $L_X$ and the star-formation rate (SFR). } {Using simulated galaxy halos extracted from the $(48\,h^{-1} \mathrm{cMpc})^3$ volume of the Magneticum Pathfinder cosmological simulations at $z=0.07$, we generate mock spectra with the X-ray photon-simulator \phox{}.
+We extend the \phox{} code to account for the stellar component in the simulation and study the resulting contribution in composite galactic spectra.} {Well-known X-ray binary scaling relations with galactic SFR and $M_*$ emerge self-consistently, verifying our numerical approach.
 Average X-ray luminosity functions are perfectly reproduced up to the one-photon luminosity limit.
-Comparing our resulting $L_X-\mathrm{SFR}-M_*$ relation for X-ray binaries with recent observations of field galaxies in the Virgo galaxy cluster we find significant overlap.
-Invoking a metallicity dependent model for high-mass X-ray binaries yields an anti-correlation between mass-weighted stellar metallicity and SFR normalized luminosity.
-The spatial distribution of high-mass X-ray binaries coincides with star-formation regions of simulated galaxies while low-mass X-ray binaries follow the stellar mass surface density.
-X-ray binary emission is the dominant contribution in the hard X-ray band (2-10 keV) in the absence of an actively accreting central super-massive black hole with $\sim 50\%$ contribution in the soft X-ray band (0.5-2 keV) rivaling the hot gas component.} {We conclude that our modelling remains consistent with observations despite uncertainties connected to our approach.
+Comparing our resulting $L_X-\mathrm{SFR}-M_*$ relation for X-ray binaries with recent observations of field galaxies in the Virgo galaxy cluster, we find significant overlap.
+Invoking a metallicity-dependent model for high-mass X-ray binaries yields an anticorrelation between mass-weighted stellar metallicity and SFR-normalized luminosity.
+The spatial distribution of high-mass X-ray binaries coincides with star-formation regions of simulated galaxies, while low-mass X-ray binaries follow the stellar mass surface density.
+X-ray binary emission is the dominant contribution in the hard X-ray band (2-10 keV) in the absence of an actively accreting central super-massive black hole, and it provides a $\sim 50\%$ contribution in the soft X-ray band (0.5-2 keV), rivaling the hot gas component.} {We conclude that our modeling remains consistent with observations despite the uncertainties connected to our approach.
 The predictive power and easily extendable framework hold great value for future investigations of galactic X-ray spectra.}

 \keywords{X-ray: galaxies - X-ray: binaries - X-ray: ISM - methods: numerical}